EnwardZuLiu/java9-tutorial/README.md

 		System.out.println("Successfully subscribed");
 	}

-	public void onComplete() {}
+	public void onComplete() {
+		System.out.println("Completed");
+	}

 	public void onError(Throwable throwable) {
-        System.out.println("Can subscribe publisher says: " + throwable.getMessage());
+		System.out.println("Cannot subscribe.
+Publisher says: " + throwable.getMessage());
 	}

 	public void onNext(T item) {}
 }

-public class DummySubscription implements Subscription {
+class DummySubscription implements Subscription {
 	public void request(long n) {}
-	public void cancel() {}
+	public void cancel() {
+		System.out.println("Subscription cancelled");
 	}
+}

+/*Output:
+Successfully subscribed
+This subscriber it's already subscribed
+Cannot subscribe.
+Publisher says: We don't accept more subscriber, sorry Subscription cancelled
+*/
 ```

-That code shows how you can subscribe one subscriber and also how you can't deny one subscriber to subscribe that specific publisher.
-Now that we can subscribe to one publisher let’s see how we can publish information and also cancel the subscription so we stop listening to the publisher.
+That code shows how you can subscribe one subscriber, how a publisher can stop accepting subscribers and how we can cancel a subscription.
+Now that we can subscribe to one publisher let’s see how we can publish information.

 TODO